 According to a study published in the book “The Longevity Project: Surprising Discoveries for Health and Long Life from the Landmark Eight-Decade Study”, hard-working people live longer.
 The study followed over fifteen hundred children from the 1920s until their death.
 The results showed that the conscientious, hard-working personality trait extended life by an average of two to three years [15].

-There are many possible reasons for this, one of which could be that more conscientious children tended to avoid risks.
+There are many possible reasons for this, one of which could be that more conscientious children tend to avoid risks.
 They were also more likely to enter into stable relationships, which can also improve health, happiness, and longevity.

 10. Prioritize Your Happiness